WELCOME TO SEASON TWO!

 As a kid, he skinned cats and sold the meat.
 What happened years late…

 When I interviewed Ernest Skein in 1970, I was told he had recently been let out of jail.
-I didn’t want to close down an interview with a fascinating old-time prospector, so when I got the message that some subjects …
+I didn’t want to close down an interview with a fascinating old-time prospector, so when I got the message that some subjects were not ...

 Listen to the Episode